Skip to content

 vagrant up ubuntu # Ubuntu DEB smoke test

 The Fedora VM is the primary — vagrant ssh without a name connects to it.
-The Ubuntu VM has autostart: false so vagrant up without arguments starts only Fedora.
+The Ubuntu and Debian VMs have autostart: false so vagrant up without arguments starts only Fedora.

 At the end of a successful run you will see: